MolotovCherry/Android-ImageMagick7/README.md

 - Includes optional jmagick support.
 It will patch imagemagick c files for Android/jmagick compatibility.
 - Includes jmagick java code and fakeawt for your project
+- Also has example android java code interfacing with imagemagick, find it in the `libjmagick-7/android` directory
 - You can choose to disable support for jmagick, and it will compile UNMODIFIED vanilla files (the binary / libraries will still run on Android without any problems whatsoever; android compatibility is merely to allow imagemagick to interface with java code, and also logging support in Android Studio ;) )

 # How to run the binary